Esoterical/voron_canbus/README.md

+Before we start a big thanks has to go to the #can_bus_depot thread on the Voron discord.
+A wealth of information from some very clever people.
+If you have any of the following combinations of hardware, please look at these existing specific guides:

+Octopus (in CAN bridge mode) and SB2040: https://github.com/akhamar/voron_canbus_octopus_sb2040 by @MastahFR

+BTT U2C and EBB36: https://github.com/EricZimmerman/VoronTools/blob/main/EBB_CAN.md by @EricZimmerman

+SKR Pico in can bridge mode: https://github.com/eschlenz/3D-Printing-Public/blob/main/skr_pico_canboot_canbus.md by @eschlenz

+and many others.

 ## Generalised CANBus guide

 So you want to use Canbus on your printer?
 There are plenty of guides around but usually they are guides on a specific hardware configuration.
 This guide hopes to generalise some of the steps to help anyone get started on their CAN journey with a printer.